HPC-Factor/TicTacToe/README.md

 # TicTacToe
 .net Tic Tac Toe Port for Windows CE and the Handhled PC

-Created by ntware as a demontration app for .net on the Handheld PC
+Created by ntware as a demonstration app for .net on the Handheld PC

 See